PaulSourav10/PaulSourav10-Credit-Card-Pilot-Analysis-Sourav-Paul/Readme.md

 ## 🏦 Project Overview

-This project is a **data-driven pilot study** conducted for **Mitron Bank** to validate and guide their **strategic expansion into the credit card market** across five major Indian cities.
+This project is a data-driven **Pilot Study** conducted for **Mitron Bank** to validate and inform their strategic expansion into the credit card market across five major Indian cities.

-The study analyzed six months of customer transaction data to identify **spending patterns, demographic trends, and behavioral insights**, enabling the bank to **design innovative and competitive credit card offerings** for long-term market success.
+The primary goal was to analyze existing customer data to identify spending patterns and key demographic segments, ultimately allowing the bank to design innovative and competitive credit card offerings that ensure long-term growth and market relevance.

 ---